fmalina/revisions-blocl/activism/reinventingorganizations.md

-Research shows that when people pursue a meaningful purpose, and when they have the decision-making power and the resources to work toward that purpose, they don’t need pep talks or stretch targets.
-Unfortunately, in many traditional organizations, people work under the opposite circumstances; they don’t see much purpose in their work, and they feel restricted in their potential for self-expression by rules and bosses.
+Research shows that when people pursue a meaningful purpose, and when they have the decision-making power and the resources to work toward that purpose, they don't need pep talks or stretch targets.
+Unfortunately, in many traditional organizations, people work under the opposite circumstances; they don't see much purpose in their work, and they feel restricted in their potential for self-expression by rules and bosses.